rykostas/Word2Vec-Model-Training/README.md

 Vector space model (in another saying distributional model) represents a system that creates word vectors from given corpus based on an unsupervised model.
 All words in a context represent with a dot and semantically related words tend to be close together in this space.

 # Word2Vec Model
-Word2vec

- is used for learning vector representations of words called “word embeddings”

-This prediction-based method called , developed by Mikolov et al [2], uses a neural network to perform a fruitful vector representation of unstructured text data.
-Look at Mikolov and colleagues articles regarding Word2vec representation; Efficient Estimation of Word Representations in Vector Space(https://arxiv.org/pdf/1301.3781.pdf), Distributed Representations of Words and Phrases and their Compositionality(https://arxiv.org/abs/1310.4546).
+Word2vec is used for learning vector representations of words.This prediction-based method called Word2vec, developed by Mikolov et al [2], uses a neural network to perform a fruitful vector representation of unstructured text data.
+Look at Mikolov and colleagues articles regarding Word2vec representation; [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/pdf/1301.3781.pdf), [Distributed Representations of Words and Phrases and their Compositionality](https://arxiv.org/abs/1310.4546).

+Word2vec is one of the

 [1] Z. S. Harris, “Distributional structure,” Word, vol. 10, no. 2-3, pp. 146-162, 1954.
 [2] T. Mikolov, I. Sutskever, K. Chen, G. S. Corrado and J. Dean, “Distributed representations of words and phrases and their compositionality,” in Advances in neural information processing systems, 2013.